CQD/minorwork/README.md

 You can also override default template engine, just override `view` in app container, anything that can cast to string (or any object that implements [__toString](http://php.net/manual/en/language.oop5.magic.php#object.tostring) magic method) will work with MinorWork.

 See [container](#Container) section for more detail on using app container.

+You can also use [minorwork-twig](https://github.com/CQD/minorwork-twig) to use Twig as view renderer.

 ### Container